2016 Team Eye and Ear Members

 As a medical student at the University of Massachusetts Medical School in Worcester, Heather Reiley understands the importance of supporting medical research.
 “I’m very aware of the power of research, and the promise of a better life through restored vision,” says Heather, whose great grandparents, DeWalt and Marie Ankeny, and grandfather, Pete, had sight-saving surgeries performed at Mass.
 Eye and Ear/Schepens Eye Research Institute.
 Her mother, Sally, is a three-time member of Team Eye and Ear, and has been among the team’s top performers the past two years.
 “I’m very excited by the ground-breaking genomics and gene-therapy work being done at Mass.
 Eye and Ear, and hopeful that these advances will be routine treatments once I become a doctor.”

 When Julia and Heather Reiley joined their mother, Sally, a Mass.
 Eye and Ear trustee, at the Team Eye and Ear dinner last spring, Julia was truly touched by the patient stories she heard.
 Inspired, the siblings decided to run for Team Eye and Ear alongside their mom this year.
 This family affair with Mass.
 Eye and Ear/Schepens Eye Research Institute dates back four generations, when Julia’s great grandparents, DeWalt and Marie Ankeny, were successfully treated by Charles L. Schepens, M.D., for detached retinas.
-“This year is my first opportunity to truly dedicate my body to the training and my heart to the cause,” says Julia, who has been playing lacrosse for Dartmouth College.
+“This year is my first opportunity to truly dedicate my body to the training and my heart to the cause,” says Julia, a former lacrosse player at Dartmouth College.

 A long-time trustee, Sally Ankeny Reiley recently joined the Mass.
 Eye and Ear staff as Assistant Director of Development, Major Gifts.
 In addition, several members of her family -- including her grandmother, grandfather and father -- were patients.
 Sally is grateful for the care that her family has received and is excited to support Mass.
 Eye and Ear’s vision-research efforts.
 The 2016 Boston Marathon will be Sally’s third marathon with Team Eye and Ear, and her first with daughters Heather and Julia.
 Not only has she been among Team Eye and Ear's top fundraisers, but she's also among our fastest runners.
 Sally has set the bar high, but we can’t wait to see what she’ll do this year.